Employment law is currently more complex than it has ever been as a result of the Courts, successive governments and the European Union.

 We have worked with many employers over the years to consider the introduction of performance review and appraisal procedures, the use of bonus and other incentive schemes to motivate and encourage improvements, and the use of capability procedures to remove those employees who are no longer performing to the standards you require.

 We are flexible to how you work with us, offering you advice the way that fits with the practicalities of your business.
 If you do not choose to become a Peace of Mind member, you can either pick up the phone, email or visit us, receiving our advice and being charged as per our hourly rate.
+Click here to view our estimated costs for defending a tribunal claim should an individual bring a claim against you.

 We publish a free weekly Employment Law Newsletter which is both irreverent in style and informative.
 We aim to make you laugh out loud at least once a week and all you need to do to receive these updates from us is sign up!
 Complete our online form, or click here to view our recent copies.